Author

 Andrew White, Director of Research at Said Business School, University of Oxford, and Founder of Transcend.Space was conducting research in collaboration with Earnst & Young to produce a white paper about navigating turning points in business transformation programmes.

-With a tight deadline, I collaborated with other writers to structure the complex research into a digestible and credible guide to be distributed to c-suite executives globally.
+With a tight deadline, I collaborated with two other writers to structure complex research into this digestible and credible guide to be distributed to c-suite executives globally.

 "Helen stepped in, when we had a short deadline, to help my team structure, draft and then polish the wording for a white paper, collaborating with other writers and researchers with different areas of expertise.